-Persian-speaking areas of Afghanistan.
-Currently, Iran remains suspicious that Pakistan might want to again implant the Taliban in power in Afghanistan, but Iran and Pakistan now have a broad agenda that includes a potential major gas pipeline project.
+Shiite Afghans (Hazara tribe), and which seized control of Persian-speaking areas of Afghanistan.
+Currently, Iran remains suspicious that Pakistan might want to again implant Taliban and related militants in power in Afghanistan, but Iran and Pakistan now have a broad bilateral agenda that includes a potential major gas pipeline project.